Vikram7856/Swiggy-Delivery-Time-Prediction/datasets/readme.md

 ## Cities Data Visualization

-Below is a visualization of the geographic distribution of the data:
+Below is a visualization of the geographic distribution of cites from the dataset:

 ![Cities Data](cities_data.png)